 When asked, what is the best part of your job?
 LW replied "Going out into the community with my individual, also just hanging out with him!”

 Thank you, LW Wangler, for your exceptional service.

 August 2020 - Venango County

-Mark Chittester of Easter Seals of Western and Central PA has been selected as August’s Direct Support Professional of the month.
+Mark Chittester of Easter Seals of Western and Central PA has been selected for Direct Support Professional of the Month.

 Mark Chittester has worked at Easter Seals of Western and Central PA for five years, three months, and twenty-one days.
 The following was shared with us about his excellent service by his supervisors, which made it easy to select him as our nominated DSP for the month of August.

 Mark truly makes it a point to ensure the people he works with have the opportunity to live, learn, work, and play in their community.
 When asked to pinpoint one instance that he had gone above and beyond, supervisors told of how Mark has volunteered on numerous occasions to take on projects outside of the typical Residential Program Worker job duties.
 When they purchased a new home, Mark offered to mow the grass.
 He also assisted with preparing the home for the move, as well as played a key part in the move being successful.
 Recently, he also did a fantastic job with helping to train a new staff member in the home.
 This particular new staff had never been a caregiver before and Mark volunteered to come in on his day off to check in and make sure that both staff and individuals being supported were comfortable with the new staff member and ensure he was available if the new staff member had house specific questions.